Preparedness for the Whole Community

 - Learn about making an emergency plan

-- Read more about preparing a Go Bag
+- Read more about building a kit

 - For special information regarding PG&E power shutoffs, see Preparing for Power Shutoffs